justinnevins/dexrp-tools/CAPACITOR_BUILD_GUIDE.md

 **Happy building! 🚀**

-Your dexrp app is ready to go mobile!
+Your DEXrp app is ready to go mobile!